Zianfu96/sp18/index.md

 * **Prepare** students for advanced Berkeley courses in data-management, machine learning, and statistics, by providing the necessary foundation and context

-* **Enable** students to start careers as data scientists by providing experience in working with real-world data, tools, and techniques
+* **Enable** students to start careers as data scientists by providing experience working with real-world data, tools, and techniques

-* **Empower** student to apply computational and inferential thinking to address real-world problems
+* **Empower** students to apply computational and inferential thinking to address real-world problems

 ## Prerequisites